 Saturday: Enjoy Friendly and World-Class Competition

 George Cobb, who’s responsible for Quail Hollow Club in Charlotte and Augusta National’s Par-3, designed the course at Cleghorn Golf & Sports Club.
-It was even ranked one of the state’s 10 best public courses on PGA.com.
+It was even ranked one of our state’s 10 best public courses on PGA.com.
 The breathtaking mountain scenery is the real winner on this course, where low scores are a result of controlled drives.

 There’s no admission fee to Saturday Night Lights, which kicks off at 6 p.m.
 Live music, face painting, performers and Venetian carousel rides bring the fun, while its centerpiece – Grand Prix – provides the excitement.
 Hooves pound as international riders lead their horses into soaring jumps over obstacles, including some nearly 5 feet tall, inside the 6,000-seat arena.
 They receive faults for mistakes such as refusing to jump or surpassing the time limit.
 The rider with the fewest wins.

 Sunday: Try Unique Experiences

 Located at the equestrian center, the metallic exterior and interior vibe of Roger’s Diner is all 1950s.
-Sunday breakfast is the perfect time to dive into a stack of pancakes or a made-to-order omelet, although one of the John Wayne Skillets might be most appropriate before hitting the virtual trail on Tryon’s equine simulator.
+Sunday breakfast is the perfect time to dive into a stack of pancakes or a made-to-order omelet, although The Triple Crown (three eggs any style; choice of meat, hashbrowns or home fries; choice of toast, biscuit or English muffin) might be most appropriate before hitting the virtual trail on Tryon’s equine simulator.

 You’ll need to schedule a time to ride the center’s equine simulator, a mechanical horse that moves with the scenery shown on monitors.
 Instructor Barbro Ask-Upmark, who rode with the mounted police in her native Sweden and has won Grand Prix gold medals, is one of the world’s best simulator instructors.
 She’ll be with you on every step of this memorable experience.
 Novices and Olympic-level riders have benefited from her wisdom.